-European Union citizens can drive in Spain with their national driver's license.
-But other foreigners have to exchange their driver's license for a Spanish driver's license.
-Find out how to proceed.
+European Union citizens can drive in Spain with their national driver's licence but other foreigners have to exchange their driver's licence for a Spanish driver's licence.

-If you are a citizen from outside the EU-EEA and in case you can not exchange your national driver's license against a Spanish driver's license, you are allowed to drive with your national license up to six months beyond the issuance date of your residence permit.
-After 6 months, you will have to take driving tests in Spain.
+If you are a citizen from outside the EU-EEA, and in the event you cannot exchange your national driver's license against a Spanish driver's licence, you are allowed to drive with your national licence up to six months beyond the issuance date of your residence permit.
+After 6 months, you will have to take a driving test in Spain.

-For more information about driver's license exchange, visit the embassy or consulate of your country in Spain.
+For more information about driver's licence exchange, visit the embassy or consulate of your country in Spain.

-If you do not yet have a driver's licence, regardless of your natioanlity, you can also apply for a driver's licence in Spain.
-Relating formalities are quite simple.
-Moreover, there is no minimum number of hours for learning the highway code and driving lessons.
-Driving tests are also held in a rather short lapse of time given the number of examiners available.
-In case you do not succeed on your first attempt, you can also take the exam after 8 days.
+If you do not yet have a driver's licence, regardless of your nationality, you can also apply for a driver's licence in Spain.
+Related formalities are quite simple and there is no minimum number of hours for driving lessons.
+Driving tests are also held in a rather short time period given the number of examiners available.
+In case you do not succeed on your first attempt, you can take the exam again after 8 days.

 Note that you have to register with a driving school before proceeding.
 The highway code test consists of 30 questions where you have to score at least 27 marks.
 This test, which should last half an hour, is available in several languages.
 Once you have passed this test, you can then proceed with your driving lessons with a driving instructor.
 These should cost around 500 euros.

 Feel free to seek more information from your home country's embassy and consulate in Spain.